kiba/Writings/atg/chp5_goodies_from_the_future.md

 The room broke into scattered chuckles and laughs.

 "That's right, ladies and gentlemen.
-The same green truck that I saw delivering items to this bunker, to my house, and my neighbor, was still delivering things in an alternate dimension almost two decade into the future in an alternate reality.
+The same green truck that I saw delivering items to this bunker, to my house, and my neighbors, was still delivering things in an alternate dimension almost two decade into the future in an alternate reality.
 But that's not what you guys are here for.
 Some things did changed, much of which you can't get anywhere on this Earth.
 Let's start handing out valuable research equipment."

 There were healthy cheer for that.